jrfnl/clearPHP/rules/no-constant-as-array-keys.md

 // foo is a string, because it is inside double quotes echo "$a[foo]";

-// That won't compile
+// This won't compile
 //echo "$a['foo']";

-// That will be 'foo' (the string), or, the foo constant (when someone defines it) echo $a[foo];
+// This will be 'foo' (the string), or, the foo constant (when someone defines it) echo $a[foo];

 ```

-It is recommended to always have index as strings or integers, so as to be consistent inside and outside quotes.
-Check well that any constant used there is actually defined.
+It is recommended to always have strings or integers as array indexes, so as to be consistent inside and outside quotes.
+Check carefully that any constant used there is actually defined.
 Other types are cast or emit an error anyway.

 ## Rule Details